jeffknupp/blog/in_progress/new_post.md

 all means let me know.
 You can leave a comment below, email me at [jeff@jeffknupp.com](mailto:jeff@jeffknupp.com), or hit me up on Twitter [@jeffknupp](http://www.twitter.com/jeffknupp).

+[^1]: A refresher: a prime number is a positive integer greater than 1
+    that has no divisors other than 1 and itself.
+3 is prime because there are no numbers that evenly divide it other than 1 and 3 itself.*